-It is no longer required to have a separate Turnitin assignment for the PeerMark assignment to be based on.
+It is not required to have a separate Turnitin assignment for the PeerMark assignment to be based on.

 Table of Contents

 How to create an assignment for Peer Review with PeerMark

 - Within your course click on Content in the Navbar.

 - Select the (sub)unit you want to place the PeerMark assignment in and click on the Add existing-button in the right top corner.

 - Select PeerMark and the screen below will pop-up.

 - Fill in the assignment title, max grade, instructions, dates accordingly as if it's a normal Turnitin Assignment.

 - The Start Date refers to the date when the to-be-peer reviewed paper can be submitted.

 - The Due Date refers to the date when the to-be-peer reviewed paper must be submitted.